tk5ep/midi2ts590/README.md

 ### Usage ###
 At startup, the script reads a configuration file "midi2ts590.ini" where the needed settings are given.
-:warning:If the file doesn't exist in the current folder, it is create with default parameters that have to be adapted for the indentend use !
+:warning:If the file doesn't exist in the current folder, it is created with default parameters that have to be adapted for the indentend use !

 Here the default values :